-TEAM OREGON is an outreach program of the Oregon State University (OSU) College of Public Health and Human Sciences (PHHS).
+Team Oregon is an outreach program of the Oregon State University (OSU) College of Health.
 The college is committed to robust community involvement and providing the education and services needed to help people lead safe, healthy lives.

-OSU partners with the Oregon Department of Transportation (ODOT) Transportation Safety Division which provides direction, funding and support for the program and activities.
-TEAM OREGON funding comes from student tuitions, motorcycle endorsement and renewal fees, and grants.
+OSU collaborates with the Oregon Department of Transportation (ODOT) Transportation Safety Office which provides direction, funding and support for the motorcycle safety program and activities.
+Team Oregon funding comes from student tuitions, motorcycle endorsement and renewal fees, and grants.

 Support also comes from the Governor’s Advisory Committee on Motorcycle Safety (GAC-MS), ODOT Driver and Motor Vehicles (DMV), motorcycle rider organizations and businesses.

-At the heart of TEAM OREGON are its street-oriented, research-based training courses.
-Courses are open to the public and include classroom instruction and on-cycle training.
+At the heart of Team Oregon are its street-oriented, research-based training courses.
+Courses are open to the public and include classroom instruction and on-bike training.

-For beginning riders, our basic courses (BRT and eRider™ Basic) are an introduction to motorcycling that include eight hours of practice riding.
-We offer intermediate courses (IRT and eRider™ Intermediate) for those who are self-taught or who haven’t ridden in some time and are getting back into motorcycling, that include four hours of practice riding.
-Both types of courses meet Oregon’s mandatory training requirement, and both courses are available with online classroom as an option.
+For beginning riders, our Basic course is an introduction to motorcycling that include 8 hours of practice riding.
+We offer an Intermediate course for those who are self-taught or who haven’t ridden in some time and are getting back into motorcycling.
+Intermediate training includes 4 hours of practice riding.
+Both types of courses meet Oregon’s mandatory training requirement, and both courses include 4-6 hours of classroom instruction.

-For riders who want to raise their skills to a higher level, Rider Skills Practice (RSP) provides an opportunity to work on techniques for low-speed maneuvering, braking and cornering.
+For endorsed riders who want to raise their skills to a higher level, Road Riding Tactics provides an opportunity to work on techniques for low-speed maneuvering, braking and cornering.
 The Braking Clinic refines braking skills at real road speeds.
 Advanced Riding Techniques (ART) is designed to refine cornering skills on the tight turns and curves of an enclosed track.
 The Precision Maneuvering Clinic helps riders master low-speed balance and control.
 The Cornering Clinic is quick refresher of curve skills for ART graduates.
 Team Oregon provides advanced training programs for police motorcycle officers and private courses for clubs and organizations.

-TEAM OREGON is a nationally recognized leader in motorcycle safety and the only state motorcycle safety program to develop its own proprietary training curricula.
-In 2005 Oregon was ranked first in the nation for motorcycle safety program administration, rider education courses, and licensing practices by the National Highway Traffic Safety Administration (NHTSA).
+Team Oregon is a nationally recognized leader in motorcycle safety and the first state motorcycle safety program to develop its own proprietary training curricula.
+In 2005 Oregon was ranked first in the nation for motorcycle safety program administration, rider education courses and licensing practices by the National Highway Traffic Safety Administration (NHTSA).